Amir380-A/Blockchain-based-Crowdfunding-DApp/README.md

 # Blockchain-based-Crowdfunding-DApp
-Graduation Project is about Making a Crowdfunding Decentralized App using Blockchain Technology on top of Ethereum Network.
+Supply is about Making a Crowdfunding Decentralized App using Blockchain Technology on top of Ethereum Network.

 ## Description